Skip to content

 Which office helps with passport loss in Peru?

 The respective embassy of the home country is responsible.
-In the case of Germany, Austria, and Switzerland, corresponding structures exist in Lima.
+For Germany, Austria, and Switzerland, corresponding structures are available in Lima.
 An emergency number is separately published by several offices.

 What are the tasks of the EU Delegation in Lima?

 A focus is on representing the EU to Peru, political dialogue, programs, and cooperation.
-National passport and visa matters are generally handled by the member states and their consular offices.
+National passport and visa matters are generally the responsibility of the member states and their consular offices.

 What assistance is available to EU citizens without their own embassy on site?

-EU law provides for unrepresented EU citizens to receive assistance from the embassy or consulate of another EU member state under the same conditions.
+EU law provides for assistance to unrepresented EU citizens by the embassy or consulate of another EU member state under the same conditions.
 The regulation primarily aims at consular emergency assistance.

 Which office processes a Schengen visa if Germany is the main travel destination?

-A published note states that the German foreign mission is responsible if Germany is the main travel destination.
-An analogous logic applies to other Schengen states, each according to their rules.
+According to official information, the German foreign mission is responsible if Germany is the main travel destination.
+For other Schengen states, the respective jurisdiction rules apply.

-Does the jurisdiction of the Austrian Embassy in Lima only apply to Peru?
+Does the official district of the Austrian Embassy in Lima only apply to Peru?

 Sources

-• German Foreign Office: German Embassy Lima, address, telephone, opening hours and emergency service
+• Federal Foreign Office: German Embassy Lima, address, telephone, opening hours, and emergency service

-• BMEIA Austria: Austrian Embassy Lima, address, public hours and emergency number
+• BMEIA Austria: Austrian Embassy Lima, address, public access, emergency number, and official district

-• EEAS: Delegation of the European Union in Peru, address, telephone and opening hours
+• EEAS: Delegation of the European Union in Peru, address, telephone, email, and opening hours

 • European Commission and EEAS: Consular protection for unrepresented EU citizens